-Endurance is a primary challenge for manufacturers of unmanned aerial vehicles (UAVs), which play a key role in wide range of military and non-military operations.
-The Global Observer unmanned aerial system (UAS) developed by AeroVironment has the best endurance and can stay aloft for seven days.
-Airforce-technology.com lists some of the world’s best UAVs ordered by endurance.
+The Zephyr UAV developed by Airbus Defence and Space has the best endurance and can stay aloft for more than 25 days.
+Airforce-technology.com lists ten of the world’s best UAVs ordered by endurance.

-The Global Observer is a stratospheric persistent Unmanned Aircraft System (UAS) designed to serve in defence and homeland security missions.
-The UAS can carry communications relay and remote sensing payloads for military or commercial customers.
+The Global Observer is a stratospheric persistent UAS designed to serve in defence and homeland security missions.
+The UAS can carry communications relay and remote-sensing payloads for military or commercial customers.

-AeroVironment developed the Global Observer under the Joint Capability Technology Demonstration (JCTD) programme, made its first flight in August 2010.
-The UAS successfully completed its first hydrogen-powered flight in January 2011.
+AeroVironment developed the Global Observer under the Joint Capability Technology Demonstration (JCTD) programme.
+Making its first flight in August 2010, the UAS completed its first hydrogen-powered flight in January 2011.

 The UAS is equipped with liquid hydrogen-fuelled propulsion and can loiter in the air for up to one week or 168 hours.
-The system can operate at high altitudes of up to 65,000ft covering over 280,000 square miles (725,197km²) and carry up to 181kg (400lb) of payload
+The system can operate at high altitudes of up to 65,000ft covering more than 280,000 square miles (725,197km²) and carry payloads of up to 181kg (400lb).

-The Orion UAS successfully completed its first flight in August 2013.
-It can carry multiple payloads of 2,600lb including full motion video electro-optic/infrared (EO/IR) sensor, communication relay equipment, radars, Signal Intelligence (SIGINT) and Wide Rea Airborne Surveillance (WAAS) equipment.
-The wing hard-points of Orion can also be mounted with munitions.
+The Orion UAS completed its first flight in August 2013.
+It can carry multiple payloads of 2,600lb, including full-motion video electro-optic/infrared (EO/IR) sensor, communication relay equipment, radars, signal intelligence (SIGINT) and wide-area airborne surveillance (WAAS) equipment.
+The wing hardpoints of Orion can also be mounted with munitions.

-The dual Austro Engine AE300 heavy-fuel engines fitted in the Orion UAS ensure a high endurance of five days or over 120 hours with 1,000lb payload.
-The UAS has a dash speed of 120kt and ferry range of 24,140km.
+The dual Austro Engine AE300 heavy-fuel engines fitted in the Orion UAS ensure a high endurance of five days or more than 120 hours with a 1,000lb payload.
+The UAS has a dash speed of 120k and ferry range of 24,140km.
 It can fly at a maximum altitude of 30,000ft.

-United 40 or Smart Eye 2 is a medium-altitude, long-endurance (MALE) UAV developed by ADCOM Systems, a company based in the United Arab Emirates.
+United 40 or Smart Eye 2 is a medium-altitude, long-endurance (MALE) UAV developed by ADCOM Systems, a company based in the UAE.
 The UAV made its public presence at the Dubai Air Show 2011.
 The maiden flight was conducted in March 2013.

-The United 40 can carry 1,000kg of payload including two gyro stabilised platforms, Synthetic Aperture Radar (SAR), and terrain and obstacle avoidance sonar.
-The four under-wing pods can hold 100kg each.
-The hybrid propulsion system, equipped with a Rotax 914 engine and an electric motor, provide a maximum speed of 75km/h to 220km/h at an altitude of 22,965ft.
+The United 40 can carry 1,000kg of payload including two gyro stabilised platforms, synthetic aperture radar (SAR), and terrain and obstacle avoidance sonar.
+The four under-wing pods can each hold 100kg.
+The hybrid propulsion system, equipped with a Rotax 914 engine and an electric motor, provides a maximum speed of 75km/h to 220km/h at an altitude of 22,965ft.

 The Yabon Smart Eye MALE UAV, built by ADCOM Systems, is intended for strategic and tactical missions.
 The UAV was displayed first at the International Defence Exhibition & Conference (IDEX) 2009.

 The Smart Eye UAV can stay airborne for 120 hours.
-It can carry 550kg of payload including IR, thermal imager, Laser Designator and Range Finder (LDRF), and EO sensors.
+It can carry payloads of up to 550kg, including IR, thermal imager, laser designator and range finder (LDRF), and EO sensors.
 Its advanced flight control unit (FCU) ensures autonomous operation.

-The propulsion is provided by a primary propeller engine complemented by a secondary jet engine boosting the performance.
+The propulsion is provided by a primary propeller engine complemented by a secondary jet engine to enhance performance.
 The UAV has a maximum speed of 222km/h and can reach a maximum altitude of 24,000ft.

 HERON is a multi-role MALE UAS manufactured by Israel Aerospace Industries (IAI).
-The UAS is operated by over 20 customers for intelligence, surveillance, maritime patrol and other tactical missions.
+The UAS is operated by more than 20 customers for intelligence, surveillance, maritime patrol and other tactical missions.

-The HERON UAS can carry multiple sensor payloads such as EO/IR/LRF, Communications Intelligence and Electronic Intelligence (COMINT and ELINT), communications relay and radar systems.
-It uses direct line of sight data link or Beyond Line of Sight (BLOS) with SATCOM to communicate with the ground control station.
+The HERON UAS can carry multiple sensor payloads such as EO/IR/LRF, communications intelligence and electronic intelligence (COMINT and ELINT), communications relay and radar systems.
+It uses a direct line of sight data link or beyond-line-of-sight (BLOS) with SATCOM to communicate with the ground control station.
 The mission payload can weigh up to 400kg.

 The UAS has an endurance of up to 45 hours based on the payload.
-It can fly at a maximum speed of 120kt and can reach an altitude of over 30,000ft.
+It can fly at a maximum speed of 120k and can reach an altitude of more than 30,000ft.
 The propulsion is provided by a Rotax 914 turbo-charged engine.

 The MQ-1 Predator UAS, built by General Atomics Aeronautical Systems, is the most battle-proven unmanned aircraft system in the world.
-The UAS is in service with the US Air Force, US Navy, US Government, and the Italian Air Force.
+The UAS is in service with the Italian Air Force, Turkish Air Force, UAE Air Force and the Royal Moroccan Air Force.
 It was used in combat missions over Afghanistan, Pakistan, Bosnia, Serbia, Iraq, Yemen, Libya, and Somalia.

-The Predator has an endurance of 40 hours, and is the first-ever armed UAS capable of delivering precision air-to-surface weapons.
-It can carry 340kg of multiple payloads including EO/IR video cameras, laser designators, communications relay, SIGINT/ESM system, Lynx multi-mode all-weather radar and Hellfire missiles.
+The Predator has an endurance of 40 hours and is the first-ever armed UAS capable of delivering precision air-to-surface weapons.
+It can carry 340kg in multiple payloads, including EO/IR video cameras, laser designators, communications relay, SIGINT/ESM system, Lynx multi-mode all-weather radar and Hellfire missiles.

-The UAS is controlled from the ground control station through C-Band Line-of-Sight data link and Ku-Band SATCOM.
-The power-plant consists of a heavily modified Rotax 914 turbo engine providing a maximum air speed of 120kt.
+The UAS is controlled from the ground control station through C-Band LOS data link and Ku-band SATCOM.
+The power-plant consists of a heavily modified Rotax 914 turbo engine, providing a maximum airspeed of 120k.
 The maximum altitude the UAS can reach is 25,000ft.